timojuez/hificon/README.md

 If `__return__` is a callable, `$""` will return the received line from the amp where `__return__(line) == True`.

+### Server Software
+You can implement an own protocol and start the server by running `python3 -m hificon.telnet_server --listen-host 0.0.0.0 --listen-port 23 --protocol PROTOCOL.MODULE`

+The switch `-e` starts a dummy server for testing.
+You can connect to it using the clients mentioned above.

 ## Development

 ### Support for other AVR brands